-I’ve been in a mood lately, and it’s not a pretty one: I’m tight and constricted and generally out of sorts.
-I could chalk it up to the arrival of Fall, which always makes me a bit moody, or I could attribute it to hormones or low serotonin levels and just leave it at that.
-Except that I can’t, because simple answers to complex experiences is neither sufficient nor satisfying.
-Above all else, I believe that everything is meaningful.
+I’ve been in a mood lately and it’s not pretty: I’m tight and constricted and generally out of sorts.
+I could chalk it up to the arrival of Fall, which always makes me a bit moody, or I could attribute it to hormones or low serotonin levels and just leave it at that … except that I can’t, because simple answers to complex experiences are neither sufficient nor satisfying.
+Above all else I believe that everything is meaningful.
 Everything.
 Sometimes you just have to wait for the meaning to emerge.

 Not infrequently meaning, for me, arises in the embrace of nature.
 Getting outside is at once curative, calming and instructive.
 I’ve long been in the habit of drawing insight from the natural world.
-Taoism, a favorite philosophy of mine, teaches that everything is one; therefore, you can take just about any experience from the natural world and apply it to where you find yourself in order to gain some insight, or direction, or perhaps even a bit of wisdom.
+Taoism teaches that everything is one; therefore, you can take just about any experience from the natural world and apply it to where you find yourself in order to gain some insight, or direction, or perhaps even a bit of wisdom.

-Chickens and their calling cards are almost impossible to avoid around here, and I usually don’t.
+Chickens and their calling cards are almost impossible to avoid around here and I usually don’t.
 Stepping in the middle of something nasty is a quotidian experience.
 And what wisdom did I glean from this you might ask?
-Well, it’s either, “No good deed goes unpunished,” or “S*** makes good fertilizer,” I haven’t decided.
+Well, it’s either, “No good deed goes unpunished,” or “S*** happens.”
+I haven’t decided.
 Likely, it’s both.

-Looking at Adelaide puffed up like the Hindenburg and screeching like a harpy, I realized that I am a brooding hen; my egg is a book.
+Looking at Adelaide puffed up like the Hindenburg and screeching like a harpy, I realized that I am a brooding hen.
+My egg is a book.
 I am sitting on it, keeping it warm and alive.
 I am sacrificing myself to it.
-I don’t know if this egg will hatch, or if it does, what will emerge.
-Perhaps a fuzzy, lovable chick that everyone wants to hold.
-Perhaps a wet, misshapen turkey buzzard that nobody likes.
+I don’t know if this egg will hatch, or if it does, what will emerge: perhaps a fuzzy, lovable chick that everyone wants to hold or maybe a wet, misshapen turkey buzzard that nobody likes.
 I don’t know.
-All I know is I love it because it’s mine, because I have given myself over to it, and that’s all that matters.
+All I know is I love it because it’s mine, because I have given myself over to it and that’s all that matters.

 My creative self wants to be left alone, responsible to no one and nothing other than my egg.
-It wants to look as raggedy as Adelaide and peck off a finger or two every time someone calls, or knocks on the (closed) office door, or wants dinner.
-But that’s not how it goes, at least not for most of us; certainly not for me.
+It wants to look as raggedy as Adelaide and peck off a finger or two every time someone calls or knocks on the (closed) office door or wants dinner.
+But that’s not how it goes, at least not for most of us and certainly not for me.

-The challenge is to keep our gaze fixed on the horizon to which we belong, while maintaining our faith with the responsibilities of our present.
+The challenge is to hold the vision while maintaining faith with the responsibilities of the present moment.
 Creation takes place within the confinement of multiple demands and delays–the chicken poo of life.
 Strangely, it takes place despite it: I’ve managed to draft a book in the midst of everything else, including my constant complaints that I don’t have enough time to write a book.

 My mood is meaningful.
 It is the result of a push-pull: creation pushing me to incubate, the demands of daily life pulling me away from that soulful, incessant urge.
 Holding the tension of these opposites is difficult and incredibly maddening.
 And yet, these daily demands are the stuff of life; they are every bit as natural, as necessary, and as prolific as chicken poo.
 In their frustrating insistence they, too, evoke the emergence of soulfulness.
 They keep me grounded and humble.
 It is a marriage of the profound and the profane.